CGA-2026-01 🕹️⛵🛡️ REMOVE CARTRIDGE ⏏️ The Legend of Zelda: The Wind Waker

 I bounced off Twilight Princess, I bounced off Skyward Sword.
 I think I expected them to turn into something that captured a new, fresh way to tell the story.
 Personally I think the team was mired in Ocarina cues, and Ocarina was already technically mired in Link to the Past cues.
 Wind Waker tried to capture a different spirit without losing the general narrative, and I think that's what felt so fresh to little me at the time.

 And man do I fucking love the aesthetics.
 The visual style never drops the weight of the story any more than 8-, 16-, or 64-bit graphics ever did, even while it's so super-deformed.
 It gets your guard down, but it delivers stuff like the Helmaroc King fight that's so grand and personal through that "cartoony" demeanor.
 The music drives all this with one of the most gorgeous, stylistically-diverse soundtracks the Nintendo sound team could manage.
-Even the writing feels very lively; every little thing on Windfall feels oddly quaint and loaded with some individual conflict, unaware of the conflict literally below the waters.
+Even the writing feels very lively; every little thing on Windfall feels oddly quaint and loaded with some individual conflict, unaware of what's literally below the waters.
 The characters are more dimensional; many of the good guys are abrasive, and even the grand evil is extremely relaxed and charming.
 That all results in a very refreshing, cathartic climax, which is tinged with some bitterness but acts as a serious tale of movement.
 Nintendo didn't seem to get that message for a bit.

 But!
 If you don't latch onto the aesthetics as much, or you don't think they prop up the gameplay narrative enough, or you just plain dislike Zelda in any reconstituted form?
 No, I think it's extremely valid to find it's "just" another Zelda game.
 Anyone who doesn't feel those so viscerally, though, I believe should give it a fair shake.